 The Honda Grom comes at three different price points, all of which are less than the price of the Honda Monkey, which is set at $4,200 with a standard ABS.

-While the features are almost identical, the higher price of the Monkey can be attributed to its iconic status, given its history going all the way back to the 1960s.
+While the features are almost identical, the higher price of the Monkey can be attributed to its iconic status, given its history going back to the 1960s.
 In contrast, the Grom was only introduced in 2014.

 Winner: Honda Grom

 The display dash on the Monkey welcomes riders with a double wink and has the same functionality as the Grom; however, the Monkey’s dash is not equipped with a tachometer.

 This may not be a big concern for some riders.
 However, since these mini-motos are especially popular among new riders, the lack of a tachometer can be a challenge since they can use it to determine what RPM to shift gears.